lokalized/lokalized-java/README.md

 may continue to another locale.
 An expression-selected fragment always has a default `translation` and therefore cannot itself cause `NO_MATCHING_ALTERNATIVE`.

-The fail-soft handlers, [`returnKey()`](https://javadoc.lokalized.com/com/lokalized/TranslationFailureHandler.html#returnKey()) and [`logAndReturnKey(logger)`](https://javadoc.lokalized.com/com/lokalized/TranslationFailureHandler.html#logAndReturnKey(java.util.logging.Logger)), also handle runtime resolution failures by returning the interpolated key.
+Both [`returnKey()`](https://javadoc.lokalized.com/com/lokalized/TranslationFailureHandler.html#returnKey()) variants also handle runtime resolution failures by returning the interpolated key.
 Use [`throwException()`](https://javadoc.lokalized.com/com/lokalized/TranslationFailureHandler.html#throwException()) or a custom handler that throws on [`TranslationFailureReason.RESOLUTION_FAILURE`](https://javadoc.lokalized.com/com/lokalized/TranslationFailureReason.html#RESOLUTION_FAILURE) in development and test environments if you want broken placeholder rules, expressions, or custom resolvers to surface immediately.

 Custom handlers inspect a [`TranslationFailure`](https://javadoc.lokalized.com/com/lokalized/TranslationFailure.html) and return a [`TranslationFailureResponse`](https://javadoc.lokalized.com/com/lokalized/TranslationFailureResponse.html).
 For example, you might fail softly for missing translations but throw for resolution failures, which usually indicate a broken placeholder, expression, or language-form rule: